April 30, 2014: Average rates on new card offers remained unchanged this week, according to the CreditCards.com Weekly Credit Card Rate Report

 Previously, applicants who visited the Chase website were only offered a 15-month promotion for the Freedom card.

-Balance transfer offers less
+Balance transfer offers less generous

 According to new data from the market research firm Mintel Comperemedia, Chase isn’t the only card issuer experimenting with shorter promotional offers.